Welcome to today's edition of the Rush 24-7 podcast.

 You people are doing it.

-And I'm always talking about the great pictures we are sent and the emails from uh parents and kids and so on.
+And I'm always talking about the great pictures we are sent and the emails from parents and kids and so on.

-I I want to show you one.
+I want to show you one.

-They included a video which they referenced videos even better.
+They included a video, which they referenced.

-Six and a half year old little girl loves reading about history, and her father thinks it's crucially important.
+Six and a half-year-old little girl loves reading about history, and her father thinks it's crucially important.

 Here is a picture of her opening the book that he sent us.